shawnohare/hugo-morphism/README.md

 ## Page Parameters

-- `listPaginatorLimit` integer (defaults to 10,000): Set the number of pages to include in each page of content rendered with the `list` template, such as the post archive.
+- `listPaginatorLimit` integer (defaults to 1 billion): Set the number of pages to include in each page of content rendered with the `list` template, such as the post archive.
 For example, if the entire blog has 100 posts and the value of `listPaginatorLimit` is set to 50, then there will be 2 pages